 Which Carriers Have 5G?

 Verizon currently delivers mid-band and high-band 5G to more than a dozen cities.
 The carrier has plans to continue rolling out 5G in many other metropolitan areas.
+At the October 2020 Apple Event, Verizon announced they were launching a nationwide, low-band 5G network.

 T-Mobile made waves by implementing the first “nationwide” 5G network.
 Theirs is a 600 MHz network.
 It's the slowest, bottom-of-the-barrel form of 5G.